bas1c1/J1-C/README.md

 # J1-C
-A J1 virtual proccessor written by C (Original written by D)
+Virtual processor J1 written in C. (The original J1 was written in D)